 Kataria, Pavandeep (2011) Resolving semantic conflicts through ontological layering.
-PhD thesis, University of Westminster, School of Electronics and Computer Science.
+Doctoral thesis, University of Westminster.